kblomqvist/SublimeAVR/README.md

-# AVR (8-bit) Sublime Text 2/3 plug-in
+# AVR Sublime Text 2/3 plug-in

 ## Installation

 **Prerequisites**

-- Make sure that you have installed AVR8 Toolchain and set it in PATH (or define the path plug-in variable, see the Settings below).
+- Make sure that you have installed [Atmel AVR Toolchain](http://www.atmel.com/tools/atmelavrtoolchainforwindows.aspx) and set it in PATH (or use the plug-in settings to prepend the PATH).
+- In Windows you probably have to install Make as well.
+[Make for Windows](http://gnuwin32.sourceforge.net/packages/make.htm) is probably the best option.

 **Manual installation**

 - Download and unzip, or git clone, the plug-in into `Packages/SublimeAVR` folder.
-To access the folder called `Packages`, open Sublime Text and select *Preferences - Browse packages...*
+To access the folder called `Packages`, open Sublime Text and select *Preferences*, *Browse packages...*
 - Note that the plug-in can't be installed *in the Sublime Text 3 way* in to the `Installed Packages` folder.

 ## Usage